Gawain Maroroa Jones: Personal life

-Born in Keighley, West Yorkshire, Jones has lived in Italy, Ireland, Australia and New Zealand.
+Born in Keighley, West Yorkshire, Maroroa Jones has lived in Italy, Ireland, Australia and New Zealand.
 In 2010, he returned to the United Kingdom to live in London in order to focus on his chess career and related projects.

-Jones was married to WIM Sue Maroroa, who died due to complications from childbirth in 2023.
+He was married to WIM Sue Maroroa, who died due to complications from childbirth in 2023.
 They had two children together.
 In 2025, he began competing under the combined surname Maroroa Jones.